Contracting the boundary of a Riemannian 2-disc: Abstract

 \section{Abstract}

 Let $D$ be a Riemannian 2-disc of area $A$, diameter $d$ and length of the boundary $L$.
 We prove that it is possible to contract the boundary of $D$ through curves of length $\leq L + 200d\max\{1,\ln {\sqrt{A}\over d} \}$.
-This answers a twenty-year old question of S.Frankel and M.Katz, a version of which was asked earlier by M.Gromov.
+This answers a twenty-year old question of S. Frankel and M. Katz, a version of which was asked earlier by M.Gromov.

 We also prove that a Riemannian $2$-sphere $M$ of diameter $d$ and area $A$ can be swept out by loops based at any prescribed point $p\in M$ of length $\leq 200 d\max\{1,\ln{\sqrt{A}\over d} \}$.
 This estimate is optimal up to a constant factor.
-We apply this estimate to obtain curvature-free upper bounds for lengths of two shortest simple periodic geodesics and of various geodesics connecting a fixed pair of points on Riemannian $2$-spheres.
+In addition, we provide much better (and nearly optimal) estimates for these problems in the case, when $A<<d^2$.
+Finally, we describe the applications of our estimates for study of lengths of various geodesics between a fixed pair of points on ``thin" Riemannian $2$-spheres.